tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 #### "Nondegenerate" (33 EDO)

-Opening at 170 BPM, the sub-heavy techno track 'Nondegenerate' in 33 notes per octave (EDO = equal divisions per octave) channels a dystopian sci-fi rave.
+Channeling a dystopian sci-fi rave, the sub-heavy techno track 'Nondegenerate' in 33 notes per octave (EDO = equal divisions per octave) opens the album at 170 BPM.

 The microtunable VST Arturia Pigments is used for all synth sounds, including the arp, chords, and sub bass.
 This [list of microtunable VST synths on the xenharmonic wiki](https://en.xen.wiki/w/List_of_microtonal_software_plugins) is how I first heard of Pigments.
 To microtune Pigments I used [Sevish's scale workshop](https://sevish.com/scaleworkshop/?version=2.1.0) and exported a `.scl` file for 33-EDO.
 To create this tuning file, the steps are:

 `New Scale -> Equal Temperament -> "Number of Divisions" = 33, "Interval to divide" = 2/1 -> Export Scala scale (.scl)`